-of hours are backed by attendance sheets or training certificates
+Out of the reported 31,539 hours of instructor-led training, 13,751 hours are backed by attendance sheets or training certificates, which represent about 44% of these hours.
 This has been mainly driven by the continuous commitment and discipline of People Experience and training managers in France, APAC and Brazil, as well as the Global Management and Leadership Curriculum roll-out which systematically collects evidence of attendance.